-When the disciples wanted to know how to pray Jesus taught them to pray to God like He was their father (Lk.
+Today's letter will deal with the Fatherhood of God.
+When the disciples wanted to know how to pray, Jesus taught them to pray to God like He was their father (Lk.
 11:1ff).
-Jesus pointed out that our earthly fathers, who are evil, give good gifts to their children, and reasoned that our Heavenly Father would do even better.
+He pointed out that our earthly fathers, who are evil, give good gifts to their children, and reasoned that our Heavenly Father would obviously be better.
 This was, at the time, a theological bombshell.
 Jewish people never thought of God as their personal father.
 He was considered the Father of the nation as in Deut.
 32:6.
 He was considered the Father of the king as in 1 Chron.
 17:13.
 But God was never considered as a personal father.
-In their minds, He was so high and lifted up that He could only be approached through a mediator or priest.
+In their minds, He was a "Law Giver" on Mount Sinai and anyone who tried to climb that mountain was put to death (Ex.
+19:12-13).
+God was so high and lifted up that only Moses was permitted to go up that mountain and be in His presence.

 The Hebrew word for father is "ab".
-It is used 1,195 times in the O. T. Scriptures, but only 15 times does it refer to God (13 times as a epithet and twice directly in prayer).
+It is used 1,195 times in the O. T. Scriptures, but only 15 times does it refer to God (13 times as an epithet and twice directly in prayer).
 Remember that the Hebrew people were so afraid of God that they would not even attempt to pronounce His name for fear that they would be taking it in vain.
 They never thought of praying to God as a father.